phpbench/phpbench/docs/annotributes.rst

           :language: php
           :sections: all,benchTime,sleep

-The above example will pause (sleep) for 1 second *after* each iteration.
+The above example will pause (sleep) for 1 millisecond *after* each iteration.

 .. note::